sharynjs/sharyn/README.md

 > ⚠️ Hi :) This library is currently being rewritten.
 Don't use it.

-Sharyn is a library of packages that make your life easier and reduce your boilerplate code.
+Sharyn is a collection of JavaScript / TypeScript packages that make your life easier and reduce your boilerplate code.

 #### 💻 Development